 How reliable is it?

 According to figures from Warranty Direct, Hyundai’s cars in general – and the previous-generation Tucson, in particular – are above average for reliability.
 The owner reviews on our website are mixed, but the majority report good reliability.

 There's very positive news from JD Power's 2018 Vehicle Reliability Study, which places Hyundai at the top of all manufacturers.
 And, there’s always the reassurance of Hyundai’s five-year warranty, which gives new buyers cover for all the major mechanicals for up to 100,000 miles of motoring.

 In crash tests by safety organisation Euro NCAP tests in 2015, the Tucson scored a maximum five-star rating.

 Testing standards have risen since then, but so has the amount of safety kit you get, because the 2018 facelift made automatic emergency braking and lane-keep assist standard on every model.

 The standard roster also includes six airbags and a pop-up bonnet to give better protection to pedestrians, and if you go for one of the top two trim levels, you also get blind spot detection and rear cross traffic alert.

 How much equipment do I get?

 There’s much to like about the Tucson, particularly its stylish looks, excellent standard equipment and its spacious and practical interior.
-Some rival SUVs are more comfortable on the move, more satisfying to drive or posher inside, but the Tucson is a very solid all-rounder that’ll suit most families.
+Overall, the Tucson is a very solid all-rounder that will suit most families.